IAEA-NDS/DATP-Python/README.md

 be expected.
 The test case therefore relies on the [numdiff] tool to compare the outputs, which ignores small numerical differences.
-In the implemented test case, it is set up to accept relative difference below 5x10^5.
+In the implemented test case, it is set up to accept relative differences below 5x10^5.

 Assuming that you cloned this repository, in order to run the test from a command line in Linux, you have to change into the